kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 ## Overview

-An animated image arrives as a container the pipeline recognizes as animated: the still it decoded, plus the encoded bytes it came from (``ImageContainer/data``).
+An animated image arrives as a container the pipeline recognizes as animated: the still it decoded, the encoded bytes it came from (``ImageContainer/data``), and the animation it parsed out of them (``ImageContainer/animation``).
 NukeUI turns that into playback – it decodes the frames off the main thread, keeps a bounded number of them in memory, and shows each one when the file says it should.

 Nothing needs to be enabled. ``LazyImage`` and ``LazyImageView`` play animations by default: